rdhaliwal/fun-with-chrome-dev-tools/overview.md

     - number of requests, amount downloaded

 Editor:
+    - point to localhost:8080 and the react-starter-app

     - super useful for standalone angular app that is deployed on a simple node container and uses lots of API calls
-    - fire up the retailer app
     - right click and black box script
       - show call stack
       - get a good react demo going.
     - Set a attribute modification breakpoint for codepen menu, show menu
     - pretty print
     - show/hide menus